Delsyke/flight-review/readme.md

-A simple too to create a flight following log and write the output to excel
+A simple tool to review aircraft loads